Autumn call is now closed – thank you to all who applied!

 You don’t need a language skill certificate at the point of application.
 Please note, however, that if you get accepted in the doctoral program, you will need to apply for a PhD study right in the university you will be based at.
 Universities have different practices in what they require in the study right application and some require an official language certificate.
 Please see question 7 for more details.

-After being accepted in the doctoral program, successful candidates will need to apply separately for a PhD study right in the university they will be based within the probation period of first six months (see question 7 for details).
+After being accepted in the AI-DOC program, successful candidates will need to apply separately for a PhD study right in the university they will be based, typically within the probation period of first six months (see question 7 for details).

 • First: Apply to this call following the instructions here.

-Second: Submit a parallel application to the recruitment system of the University of Helsinki.
+Second: Submit your application also to the parallel call of the University of Helsinki.
 See instructions here.

 Please submit both of these applications within the call deadline.
 Your application will be processed following the joint review process of this call.